- About the Residency

 Interviews in 2015-16 will be held at the UNC Division of Cardiothoracic Surgery, 3040 Burnett-Womack Building, 100 Dental Circle, Chapel Hill, NC, 27599-7065.
 Dates will be announced later.

-Alex Fanning is residency coordinator for the UNC Department of Surgery.
-His email address is email@example.com and his phone is 919-843-1084.
+Melainie Bolick is residency coordinator for the UNC Department of Surgery.
+Her email address is firstname.lastname@example.org and her phone is 919-843-6188.